-The Company's chemical blending operation is expected to experience additional growth during 2011, as demand for blending proprietary customer products is expanding due to the increase in non-conventional drilling activity.
+The Company's chemical blending operation is continuously seeking out new opportunities as more existing and potential customers are looking at new and redevelopment of existing products as non-conventional drilling applications continue to lead drilling activity.
 Management will continue to focus on expanding blending opportunities in 2011 through blending and packaging of cementing, acidizing and fracturing chemical additives.
+In addition, we are looking to expand our oil based drilling fluids into strategic locations in the US, where the use of such fluids are dominant.
 We are continuing to examine new product lines and improving efficiencies while maintaining the ability to meet the increased demand for our blended products and services.